None at this time.

 If you think you may have been a victim of fraud contact us immediately.

 The rate of identity theft-related fraud continues to rise.
-In 2016 alone, over $16 billion was stolen from 15.4 million U.S. consumers*.
+In 2022 alone, over $46.4 billion was stolen due to some type of identify theft or fraud.
 The following information has been provided to help protect you from the many types of financial fraud and identity theft.
 Select a topic below to learn how to identify a fraud or scam, how to protect your personal information and how to report it if you have become a victim of fraud.
+If you would like additional information, you can go to mycreditunion.gov.

 Scammers will pretend to be government officials to get you to send them money.
 They may promise lottery winnings if you pay "taxes" or other fees, or they might threaten an arrest, a lawsuit or jail if you don't pay supposed debts.
 Do not send money.
 Government agencies and Federal Employees do not ask for money for prizes or unpaid loans.
 They are not permitted to ask you to wire money or add money to a prepaid debit card.